Brand identity design

 We started by looking at TechEnvy's competitive landscape and mapping out similarities and differences, strengths and weaknesses of the key players in their marketplace.

-By combining demographic data with psychographic information about their target customer's activities, interests and opinions, we developed high-level composites of TechEnvy's key target customers.
-We created journey maps to better understand what the customer was doing, thinking and feeling at each stage of their purchasing process.
-At each stage we identified opportunities where TechEnvy could help the customer by eliminating pain points and making already good things, even better.
+By combining demographic data with psychographic information, we developed high-level composites of TechEnvy's key target customers.
+We created journey maps to better understand what the customer was doing, thinking, and feeling at each stage of their purchasing process.
+At each stage, we identified opportunities where TechEnvy could help the customer by eliminating pain points and making already good things, even better.

 Now that we understood TechEnvy's marketplace and their customers, we moved on to identifying and articulating who they were, what they did, what made them different, and how to communicate it.
 We started by uncovering their brand attributes; the core values that define the overall nature and essence of TechEnvy Solutions.
 Next, we used this information to develop value proposition and brand positioning statements, and key messaging talking points to communicate who TechEnvy is, what they do, and what makes them different.